Managing software complexity

 You may have already heard of the broken window theory.

-their mentor, team, and the code base.
+their mentor, team, and the existing code base.

-So, what can we do about it?
+What can we do about it?

-After all, why should anyone bother if we also do not act how we want others to act?
+As stated above - why should anyone bother if we also do not act how we want others to act?

 Before we start, we should think about what complexity actually means.
 The simplest definition of complexity for